IllDepence/sirtetris.com_2021_jekyll/hobby.md

 ---

 # Context
 *The world is full of interesting things to be discovered, learned, practiced.
-As one searches for new input, seeing what others are doing can be a source of inspiration, and advice from someone already into a specific thing can be of great help.
-Therefore I'd like to share what keeps me moving, learning, living and offer hints and resources for the potentially interested.*
+As one searches for new input, seeing what others are doing can be a source of inspiration, and advice from someone more experienced can be of great help.
+Therefore I'd like to share what keeps me moving, learning, living, and offer hints and resources for the potentially interested.*

 Apart from what’s shown here, be sure to also check out [the webring](https://webring.xxiivv.com/) linked at the bottom of the page.